David S. Fortney

 Tele: (202) 689-1200 | Fax: (202) 689-1209

-Mr. Fortney has a broad-based practice representing and counseling employers and executives in employment and labor matters, including legal compliance with equal employment opportunity requirements and advice and strategies on legally compliant inclusion and compensation policies and practices; wage and hour matters; federal contractor’s non-discrimination and certification obligations; collective bargaining; and, workplace health and safety.
-He brings experience from the private and public sectors in advising clients on these issues, and Mr. Fortney frequently represents clients before federal agencies, including the U.S. Department of Labor’s agencies, the Equal Employment Opportunity Commission, and the National Labor Relations Board.
+Mr. Fortney has a broad-based practice representing and counseling employers and executives in employment and labor matters, including legal compliance with equal employment opportunity requirements and addressing pay equity initiatives and the evolving standards relating to inclusion and opportunity programs; wage and hour matters including Department of Labor audits and enforcement, and collective action litigation claims against employers; union organizing and collective bargaining; and, workplace health and safety.
+He brings experience from the private and public sectors in advising clients on these issues, and he frequently represents clients before federal agencies, including the U.S. Department of Labor’s agencies, the Equal Employment Opportunity Commission, and the National Labor Relations Board.

 Mr. Fortney has been widely recognized for his professional accomplishments, including being named one of the leading employment lawyers in Washington, D.C. by the CHAMBERS USA survey of America’s Leading Lawyers for Business.
 He also is recognized in The Best Lawyers in America, Washington D.C.’s, Washington D.C.’s Best Lawyers, and Super Lawyers.
 Mr. Fortney has received an AV rating (the highest level) by Martindale-Hubbell.